Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Discussion

 In addition to being stripped of their cold gas, jellyfish galaxies, and more generally satellite galaxies, also provide a source of cold gas to the halo.
 For a given host, how much cold gas comes directly from ram-pressure stripped jellyfish galaxies?

 In Fig.~\ref{fig:halos_totalRPS}, we combine all jellyfish galaxies (regardless if they have substantial cold gas at $z=0$ or not) in the the two most massive clusters $\mvirhost(z=0) \approx 10^{14}\, \msun$ in TNG50, and show the total amount of deposited cold gas in the time since infall -- host-centric distance space, similarly to Fig.~\ref{fig:fractionalRPSloss}.
 We also show the cold gas column density maps for these clusters for reference.
-Please see Fig.~\ref{fig:maps} for similar maps of group-mass hosts ($\mvirhost \sim 10^{13-14}\, \msun$), where there are clear features of cold gas clouds that are not gravitationally bound to any satellites.
-The two clusters have hosted 54 and 55 total contributing jellyfish since approximately $z\sim0.5$, depositing a total of $\sim 10^{12}\, \msun$ of cold gas mass into the hosts.
+The two clusters have hosted 49 and 53 total contributing jellyfish since approximately $z\sim0.5$, depositing a total of $\sim 10^{12}\, \msun$ of cold gas mass into the hosts.
 This is a substantial amount of cold gas: it is about one tenth of the total amount of gas in these halos at any given time, it is of a similar order of magnitude as the stellar mass of the central galaxy of the host at $z=0$, and it is orders of magnitude more than the amount of ionized and molecular gas that have been recently observed around several brightest central galaxies \citep[e.g.][]{McNamara2014,Russell2019}.

 We can integrate the contributed cold gas along the host-centric distance, yielding the 1D distribution of the deposited cold gas from RPS in time since infall.
-For the most massive halo in TNG50, the median (16/84 percentiles) of the cold gas from RPS distribution occurs $0.9\, (0.3/1.8)$~Gyr after infall; for the second most massive halo, $1.2\, (0.4/2.1)$~Gyr after infall.
+For the most massive halo in TNG50, the median (16/84 percentiles) of the cold gas from RPS distribution occurs $0.9\, (0.3/1.8)$~Gyr after infall; for the second most massive halo, $1.2\, (0.4/2.4)$~Gyr after infall.
 Again, while some jellyfish contribute cold gas to the hosts over long periods $\gtrsim 3$~Gyr, a majority of the RPS occurs shortly after infall, qualitatively agreeing with the results discussed in \S~\ref{sec:results_where} shown in Fig.~\ref{fig:fractionalRPSloss} (bottom center and right panels).